|Incandescent Electric Light System

 In the mine Women were banned from entering.
-According to a local tradition Mother Earth could become jealous and cause cave-ins.
+According to a local tradition, Mother Earth could become jealous and cause cave-ins.
 A female geologist had to disguise herself as a man in order to descend into the mine.
-Obviously the legend is not true, as today most of the visitors are women.
+Obviously the legend is not true, as today most of the visitors are women and nothing happens.

 There are two tours in the mine.
-The normal tour is 3km long and descends 100m.
+The normal tour is 3 km long and descends 100 m.
 It is done either by foot or on bicycles.
-The tour end in the Miner’s Museum.
+The tour ends in the Miner’s Museum.
 The adventure tour goes deeper into flooded areas of the mine, and includes a ride on a raft dubbed by the miners “La Dudosa” (the Dubious One).

 The Miner’s Museum contains tools like hammers, mining drills, and explosive devices.
 There is an exhibition of photos and documents from Hipasam’s boom period.
 The tourists are invited to try on miner’s clothing, boots and lantern helmets.
-Also the strong believe of the miners in Saint Barbara is explained.
+Also, the strong belief of the miners in Saint Barbara is explained.